 Residence permit cannot work as a proof of address if they don’t have it visibly printed.
 In rare cases, if the residence permit is expired, we may accept the receipt for renewing it or a letter containing the date for the appointment.
 In some European countries, a resident permit does include an address and in this case, it will be accepted.

 The residence permit is a requirement if you come from a non-EEA country and you presented your passport as proof of ID.
-For example, you are from Brazil and currently live in the UK.
+For example, you are from Brazil and currently live in Germany.
 Then, you will also need to present a separate document proving you live at the address you stated.

 iCard, as a financial institution, accepts long- and short-term residence permits because we know how important it is for you to have access to a European IBAN account as soon as possible and as easy as possible.